-At June 30, 2023, the Court reported a liability for its proportionate share of the net pension liability of \$96,103,522.
-The net pension liability was measured as of June 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+At June 30, 2024, the Court reported a liability for its proportionate share of the net pension liability of \$97,026,373.
+The net pension liability was measured as of June 30, 2023, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The Court's proportion of the net pension liability was based on the Court's share of contributions to PERS relative to the total contributions of all participating PERS employers.
-At June 30, 2022, the Court's proportion was 0.53229 percent, which is the initial year of the Court reporting its own net pension liability.
+At June 30, 2023, the Court's proportion was 0.53157 percent, which was a decrease of 0.00072% from its proportion measured at June 30, 2022.